 Although you will not get a criminal record, there are consequences of having an AVO against you.
 They include:

-If the AVO includes children the Commission for Children and Young People may be notified
+- If the AVO includes children the Office of the Children’s Guardian, and/or Family and Community Services may be notified

 If you have been charged with an offence, or are seeking further information on AVOs or matters, call North Shore Criminal Law on (02) 9955 2298 or our 24 hour Emergency Service on 0400 44 64 24 for expert legal advice from an Accredited Criminal Law Specialist.